krishnakatyal/virtual-try-room/README.md

 **[8]_You can change the texture of the item by select one of the texture in the textures list_.**

 ### Running the software:
-1> Connect the kinect to the System
+1> Connect the kinect on the 3.0 port
 ## Refernces
 [1]  https://github.com/malakalomari/Virtual-fitting-room